 The Company has no history of earnings and has not commenced commercial production on any of its properties.
 The Company has experienced losses from operations and expects to continue to incur losses for the foreseeable future.
 There can be no assurance that the Company will be profitable in the future.
 The Company's operating expenses and capital expenditures are likely to increase in future years as needed consultants, personnel and equipment associated with advancing exploration, and, if permitted, development and, potentially, commercial production of its properties, are added.
-The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analyses and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, the Company's acquisition of additional properties, government regulatory processes and other factors, many of which are beyond the Company's control.
+The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analyses and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, the Company's control.
 The Company expects to continue to incur losses unless and until such time as its properties enter into commercial production and generate sufficient revenues to fund its continuing operations.
 The development of the Company's properties will require the commitment of substantial resources.
 There can be no assurance that the Company will generate any revenues or achieve profitability.